revilowaldow/BITC/Sessions/2025/10 19 - Session 53.md

 Comanda
 Huts on east side for dockworkers

-Members ofthe sea blooded organisation
+Members of the sea blooded organisation along the west edge o